CookiePLMonster/CookiePLMonster.github.io/_posts/2023-10-21-juiced-acclaim-and-pc-demos.md

 * The default driver name `Player` can now be overridden via the INI file.

-* A startup crash in the January 2005 demo occurring on PCs with more than 4 logical CPU cores has been fixed.
+* A startup crash in the {% include elements/time.html date="2005-01-01" preset=site.date.year_month %} demo occurring on PCs with more than 4 logical CPU cores has been fixed.

-* `Juiced requires virtual memory to be enabled` error from the April and May 2005 demos has been fixed.
+* `Juiced requires virtual memory to be enabled` error from the {% include elements/time.html date="2005-04-01" preset=site.date.year_month %} and {% include elements/time.html date="2005-05-01" preset=site.date.year_month %} demos has been fixed.

-* Startup crashes in the May 2005 demo occurring when the OS locale is set to Czech, Polish or Russian have been fixed.
+* Startup crashes in the {% include elements/time.html date="2005-05-01" preset=site.date.year_month %} demo occurring when the OS locale is set to Czech, Polish or Russian have been fixed.

 * `JuicedConfig.exe` no longer needs Windows XP SP2 compatibility mode or a Windows compatibility shim to run.
   This improves compatibility with environments where compatibility shims are not enabled by default, e.g. on Wine/Proton.